Moddable-OpenSource/moddable/documentation/network/webthings.md

 - Actions and events are not supported
 - The HTTP server always uses port 80
 - WebSockets are not supported

+The Moddable classes implement optional publishing of selected properties of a  WebThing in the mDNS TXT record to speed notification of changes to interested devices.
+The classes also implement optional binding of a WebThings properties to a property published by another WebThing.
+The binding is performed using the `controller` property.

 The Web of Things [gateway software](https://iot.mozilla.org/gateway/) is available from Mozilla.
 We run the gateway on a Raspberry Pi at the Moddable office.